AdobeDocs/id-service.es-ES/help/introduction/cookies.md

 **Contenido**

 La cookie AMCVS cookie sirve como indicador de que la sesión se ha inicializado.
-Su valor siempre es `1` y desaparece cuando la sesión ha finalizado.
+Its value is always `1` and discontinues when the session has ended.

 **Dominio**